Skip to main content

 By the end of the first round of this season, Albirex established a commanding lead on the league table with a perfect ten record of eight wins out of eight.

-The jaw-dropping performance by his team did not see Coach Yoshinaga resting on his laurels and he was always quick to make known to the media after games on those areas he was not pleased with of his team's performance during those matches.
+The jaw-dropping performance by his team did not see Coach Yoshinaga resting on his laurels, and he was always quick to make known to the media after games those areas he was not pleased with in his team's performance during those matches.

 Maintaining consistency is Coach Yoshinaga's biggest challenge

-Perhaps the lack of competitive opponents presently in the SGPL is one of his main concerns and that is why he needs to set those high expectations on his players in order to excel further.
+Perhaps the lack of competitive opponents in the SGPL is one of his main concerns, which is why he needs to set high expectations for his players to excel further.

 "NOT CONTENDED"